-Morris County DWI Lawyer providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants
+Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 Driving while intoxicated (DWI) and driving while under the influence of drugs (DUID) are serious charges.
-Even first-time convictions usually mean jail time, the loss of driving privileges for at least three months, fines and penalties, and/or community service.
+Even first-time convictions usually mean jail time, losing driving privileges for at least three months, fines and penalties, and community service.
 The consequences get worse with subsequent convictions.
-They also get worse if your blood alcohol level was .10 or more instead of the standard .08 limit.
-Often, DWI and DUID drivers are charged with other traffic violations that can result in points on their driving records.
+They also get worse if your blood alcohol level is .10 or more instead of the standard .08 limit.
+DWI and DUID drivers are often charged with other traffic violations that can result in points on their driving records.

 Protecting the rights of individuals accused of driving under the influence for 60 years

-At Aiello, Harris, Abate, Law Group PC, our lawyers understand the criminal justice system.
+At Aiello, Harris, Abate Law Group PCour lawyers understand the criminal justice system.
 Many of our Morris County criminal lawyers began their careers as prosecutors.
-Our lawyers aggressively contest each element of the prosecution’s case to find that one opening that can mean the difference between a conviction and freedom.
-We have a strong record of success in having criminal charges dismissed, in obtaining not guilty verdicts and negotiating just plea bargains.
+Our lawyers aggressively contest each element of the prosecution’s case to find that one opening can mean the difference between a conviction and freedom.
+We have a strong record of success in having criminal charges dismissed, obtaining not-guilty verdicts, and negotiating just plea bargains.

 Driving Under the Influence of Drugs (DUID) In NJ